informatics-isi-edu/ermrestjs/docs/user-docs/annotation.md

 - An explicit setting of `null` will turn *off* inheritence and restore default behavior for that modele element and any of its nested elements.
 - The name_style has to be derived separately for each field e.g. one can set `underline_space=true` at the schema-level and doesn't have to set this again.

-### Tag: 2015 Vocabulary
+### Tag: 2015 Vocabulary (_deprecated_)

 `tag:misd.isi.edu,2015:vocabulary`

-This key is allowed on any number of tables in the model, where the table contains at least one key comprised of a single textual column.
+This key has been deprecated.
+It was allowed on any number of tables in the model, where the table contains at least one key comprised of a single textual column.
 A vocabulary table is one where each row represents a term or concept in a controlled vocabulary.